 - Use proper footwear designed for diabetics

-Contact our Twin Falls or Burley office immediately if you notice any concerning signs.
-Read our wound care FAQs for more guidance:
+Contact our office immediately if you notice any concerning signs.
+Read our care FAQs for more guidance:

-- Any wound that doesn't heal within 2 weeks
+- Any injury that doesn't heal within 2 weeks

 - Signs of infection (redness, warmth, pus, odor)